unm-historiography/2016-fall/new-historiography/outlines/mary-Enlightenment-outline.md

 **Origins**

- 1. Time Periods- Discussed by Vico,
+ 1. Time Periods- Everyone in this chapter has thier own ages or metaphor of aging.
+Should gthese be included?
+WHich ones?

  2. State of nature- Vico- Laws are a "turning point in history" as opposed to "ferl stage of history"- "conciet of nations"